Downtown Dartmouth: Business and buildings

 Located in downtown Dartmouth are Alderney Gate which houses a branch of the Halifax Public Libraries and other municipal office space, the Alderney Landing market, gallery and theatre building, the 19-story highrise office building Queen Square, as well as the main branches of the Royal Bank of Canada and CIBC.
 Also in the area there several condominium highrise buildings.
 The "Restaurant 73" building on 73 Alderney Drive is the oldest commercial brick building on the Dartmouth side of the harbour.
 Downtown Dartmouth also features historic landmarks such as the Quaker Whaler House, one of the oldest buildings in Halifax Regional Municipality (open to the public seasonally) and Evergreen House, Victorian home to nationally acclaimed folklorist, Helen Creighton (open year-round).

 Geography

 Downtown Dartmouth is a rather compact area of about 36 ha.

 Transportation

-Downtown Dartmouth is connected by ferry to downtown Halifax operated by Metro Transit from Alderney Landing.
+A ferry service, operated by Halifax Transit, connects Alderney Gate in downtown Dartmouth to downtown Halifax on the other side of Halifax Harbour.
 North America's oldest continually operating saltwater ferry service was started in 1752 by one man rowing customers across the harbour for three cents per trip.
 The three main streets are Alderney Drive (Trunk 7), Portland Street (Route 207), and Ochterloney Street.
 Along Alderney Drive and north of the downtown is the CN railyard.
 CN's Dartmouth Subdivision (a freight line) runs along the waterfront to Autoport near Eastern Passage.

+Downtown Dartmouth is also served by numerous Halifax Transit bus routes connecting to other parts of Dartmouth.
+These routes run on Alderney Drive, allowing passengers to transfer to the Alderney Gate ferry terminal.